Updated for 2026, including new rules for Going-to-the-Sun Road, Park Shuttle, Logan Pass and Glacier Park International Airport changes.

 6. Wildlife

-The wild is what makes Glacier special.
-Let me tell you that Brown Bears are bigger than you can imagine!
-We saw our first through a scope and were excited to get a picture that helps us remember the experience.
-By exploring just a bit, you’ll have the opportunity to see Brown/Black Bears, Moose, Bighorn Sheep, Mountain Goats, and Elk.
-Keep these animals safe by making noise, walking in groups and carrying bear spray.
-You’re in their home, so stay at least 100 yards away from bears/lions and 25 yards from moose, sheep, goats, and elk.
 If traveling on trails, all adults should keep bear spray handy and know how to use it.
 Children should travel between and close to adults, plus it allows you to point out cool rocks and critters!
 Stop and spend time looking for birds, butterflies, fish, frogs, turtles, and beavers.
 Look for Pikas and Marmots among the rocks at Logan Pass.
 To spot the elusive Mountain Lion, Lynx, Fisher, Badger, or Wolverine, you’ll need to travel farther and get lucky.
 Please help protect God’s creatures, great and small.
 Helping to protect them and their habitat, will ensure future generations get to experience what you and your family experience today.

 7. Glaciers

 These masses of ice, snow, water, rock, and sediment are formed when snow and ice accumulation exceeds summer melting.
 They “retreat” or shrink when melting outpaces snowfall.
 These glaciers created the varied valley shapes, carved the mountains and created the lakes and moraines that exist today.
-As of 2008, there are 35 named Glaciers in the park, including the most visited, Grinnell Glacier.
-The trail to Grinnell Glacier is a 10.3 mile round trip with a moderately-strenuous 1,700 foot elevation gain.
-It’s a beautiful trail with amazing views, plus you’ll also get to see a second glacier, Salamander.
-Jackson Glacier Overlook affords the best opportunity to see a glacier from the road.
-It’s located on the east side of the Going-to-the-Sun Road between Logan Pass and St. Mary.
+As of today, there are 25 glaciers in the park, including the most visited, Grinnell Glacier.
+The number of glaciers and their size have dropped significantly due to climate change.

-Grinnell Glacier
+Grinnell Glacier:

-“Worldwide glacier recession is well documented (1,2) and varied model projections suggest that certain studied GNP glaciers will disappear in the next few decades, between 2030 (3) to 2080 (4).
+“Worldwide glacier recession is well documented and varied model projections suggest that certain studied GNP glaciers will disappear in the next few decades, between 2030 to 2080.
 USGS scientists in Glacier National Park are collaborating with glaciologist from Alaska and Washington and using emerging technologies to understand glacier-climate interactions to advance the understanding of alpine glaciers.” – USGS

 8. People

-The people who live and work here make visits to Glacier special.
-Take some time to learn about the first people to call Glacier home.
-The Blackfeet, Salish and Kootenai native Americans have lived here for over 10,000 years.
-Park Rangers are stationed at all three Visitor Centers (Apgar, Logan and St. Mary).
-These sites also have restrooms and parking for trails.
-While you’re there, ask Park Rangers for maps and advice on the best trails.
-Plan ahead by checking the National Park’s website for Ranger-led Activities.
-We highly recommend Glacier’s Dark Skies Star Gazing events.
-Bill, who manned the Numa Ridge Fire Look-out sheltered us from a hail and sleet storm.
-Watching that storm was humbling and beautiful.
+One of the coolest people we’ve met at the park is Bill.
+He manned the Numa Ridge Fire Look-out and sheltered us from a hail and sleet storm that came by unexpectedly.
+Watching that storm from the look-out was humbling and beautiful.
 He also told the best stories!
 Take advantage of the professional guide companies that offer activities for all skill levels: Rafting, Hiking, Biking, Fishing, and Hunting.
 We had a blast on a Whitewater trip that was great for the whole family.
 If you like fly fishing or want to learn how, hire a local guide to help you find the best fishing spots in the area.
 If you ask, I bet your Guides, Hotel/Hosts and Restaurant workers will share their favorite spots in and around Glacier.

 https://www.visitmt.com/listings/general/museum/museum-of-the-plains-indian.html